 “I think with the refugee crisis in the Mediterranean, there’s a lot of reactionary ideologies and policies in Europe and now in the US,” Haro Ruiz said.
 “That is becoming a more prevalent ideology.”

-Because he has an outside perspective, Haro Ruiz is able to view US politics within the broader scope of common historical and global political trends.
+Haro Ruiz’s international perspective enables him to analyze US politics within the broader scope of common historical and global political trends.